JackChiu-tszkit/Gems-Agent-Chatbot/README.md

 After deployment, everyone can access the application via the URL provided by Cloud Run.

-## Funksjoner
+## Features

-- Chat-grensesnitt med historikk, bobler for bruker/agent og tastaturstøtte (Enter for å sende, Shift+Enter for linjeskift).
+- Chat interface with history, message bubbles for user/agent, and keyboard support (Enter to send, Shift+Enter for new line).
-- Laster-status og feilhåndtering når Cloud Run API-et svarer sent eller ikke kan nås.
+- Loading status and error handling when Cloud Run API responds slowly or is unreachable.
-- Google Workspace login via `@randstad.no` sjekk (ID-token dekodes og verifiserer e-postdomene).
+- Google Workspace login via `@randstad.no` check (ID token is decoded and email domain is verified).
-- Tilpasset statussbanner som minner om manglende konfigurering.
+- Custom status banner that reminds about missing configuration.

-## Videre tilpasning
+## Further Customization

-- Oppdater tekstene i `src/App.tsx` dersom du ønsker mer lokaliserte meldinger.
+- Update texts in `src/App.tsx` if you want more localized messages.
-- Tilpass styling i `src/App.css` og globale variabler i `src/index.css`.
+- Customize styling in `src/App.css` and global variables in `src/index.css`.
-- Legg gjerne inn telemetri/logging når du kobler UI-et til produksjon.
+- Consider adding telemetry/logging when connecting the UI to production.